Saturday, September 20, 2025

 Intro

-The introductory vision to the trumpets describes the starting and ending points. --The starting point is the Day of Pentecost when Jesus began His intercession at the golden altar of incense in the holy place.
+--The starting point is the Day of Pentecost when Jesus began His intercession at the golden altar of incense in the holy place.

 --The series ends when Jesus throws down the censer, ceases to intercede and takes over the kingdoms of the world.

 Earlier in Revelation God described Himself as the one who was, and is and is to come (Revelation 1:8), but in Revelation 11:17 (when the seventh trumpet sounds) He is spoken of as the one who is and who was and has taken His great power and begun to reign.
-O Lord God Almighty, which art, and wast, and art to come; *The literary structure divides the book of Revelation into two major sections:
+O Lord God Almighty, which art, and wast, and art to come;

 (1) a historical section (Rev. 1-14) that emphasizes the experience of the church and related events during the Christian era, and